When you buy through links on our site, we may earn an affiliate commission. Learn more

 Features (4.3/5): The comprehensive identity monitoring, antivirus, VPN integration with AI-powered scam detection works well.
 Strong family controls and real-time alerts impressed us throughout testing.
 The only real downside is the US-only limitations that exclude us mere international users.

-Security (4.5/5): Clean track record with no major breaches, plus they use AES-256 encryption with zero-knowledge architecture meaning even Aura can’t see your data.
+Security (4.5/5): Clean track record with no major breaches, plus they use AES-256 encryption with a zero-knowledge architecture, meaning even Aura can’t see your data.
 The $1M identity theft insurance backing and SOC 2 Type II compliance with regular audits show they take security seriously.

-Value (3.8/5): Premium pricing at $10-50 monthly, but it’s actually good value when compared to buying separate services.
-The generous 14-day free trial is appreciated.
-Main deduction is that US-only premium features significantly limit value for international users like me.
+Value (4.2/5): Premium pricing at $10-50 monthly, but it’s actually good value when compared to buying separate services.
+The generous 14-day free trial is appreciated, as is the 60-day money-back guarantee on all annual plans.
+The main deduction is that US-only premium features significantly limit value for international users like me.

 I should probably update this header to ‘our results’ instead of ‘my results’, but – templates, so i’ll leave that aspect to your imagination.

-Aura is a digital security platform that combines identity theft protection, antivirus, VPN, and family safety tools into one comprehensive service.
+Aura is an all-in-one online safety service that combines identity theft protection, antivirus, VPN, and family safety tools into one comprehensive service.
 Founded by Hari Ravichandran (who also created Endurance International Group, which was valued at $3.5 billion), Aura focuses on making advanced security accessible to regular people who don’t want to manage multiple security subscriptions.

 The platform monitors your personal information across credit reports, the dark web, and data breach databases while providing real-time alerts when something suspicious happens.
 It also includes antivirus protection, a VPN, password monitoring, and surprisingly robust parental controls for families.

-Aura supports most major platforms, though there are some limitations to be aware of:
+Aura pretty much covers its bases and supports most major platforms, though there are some limitations to be aware of:

 Aura’s comprehensive feature set addresses every major security concern I encounter as someone managing sensitive business data across multiple countries, though unfortunately, the best features remain U.S.-exclusive.